USEPA/BMDS/docs/source/installation.md

 python --version
 ```

 This should return a version, for example `Python 3.12.4`.
-If see a python version after typing this command, you're ready for the next step!
+If you see a python version after typing this command, you're ready for the next step!
 Otherwise, check the [FAQ](faq) for possible solutions.

 (part-2)=